Albert-Lau-Lab/tactics_protein_analysis/train_model/ml/README.txt

 * retrain_model.ipynb: This code retrains the model from the reconstructed database.
 As part of this procedure, it downloads each extended-database protein that was used in the TACTICS database.
+    * WARNING: Due to the stochasticity of ML and the many factors that might affect results (e.g. dependency versions, order of entries in training database, etc.), it is NOT guaranteed that a retrained model will be exactly the same as the original model.
+Thus is is NOT recommended for most users to retrain the model.
+If there are any differences between the retrained model and the original model, this could impact the reproducibility of results.
+Users are STRONGLY encouraged to use an officially released version of the TACTICS ML model, in order to ensure that other labs can reproduce the results.
 * get_tactics_db.py: parses train_model.ipynb to get a list of proteins included in the training database.
 * extended_database_prots.csv: This file lists all the extended-database